AEPL

 - European Union: digital transition, work, employment and new solidarities.
 (April 2018)

-➢ Lectures with debate on Europe for EAFT members
+➢ Panel discussions on Europe for AEPL members

-➢ Other activities and achievements .
-Depending on current political events and the humanist issues close to its heart, EAFT practices direct democracy and occasionally invites its members to send e-mails to European political leaders.
+➢ Other activities and achievements Depending on current political events and the humanitarian issues close to its heart, the AEPL practises direct democracy and occasionally invites its members to send emails to European political leaders.

 Three examples:

-a) On several occasions, EAFT has denounced the anti-democratic excesses in Hungary and Turkey to the Presidents of the European institutions and to the political groups in the European Parliament at the time;
+(a) On several occasions, the AEPL has condemned anti-democratic abuses in Hungary and Turkey, addressing the presidents of the European institutions and the political groups in the European Parliament at the time;

-b) In the Lautsi case (display of religious symbols in the public sphere), it overturned a resolution by the Christian Democrat and Socialist Groups to authorise the display of religious symbols in the public sphere in all EU countries;
+(b) In the Lautsi case (the display of religious symbols in public spaces), she overturned a resolution by the Christian Democrat and Socialist groups aimed at authorising the display of religious symbols in public spaces across all EU Member States; ;

-c) It organised a vigorous campaign against the European Parliament's "confirmation" of the appointment of the Maltese Commissioner Borg, given his unacceptable positions on the right to divorce, homosexuality, the dignity of women, etc. In a letter to the President of the EP, AEPL made it a condition of confirmation that the Commissioner-designate subscribe orally and in writing to the provisions of the European Charter of Fundamental Rights.
-In a letter to the President of the EP, EAFT made its confirmation conditional on the Commissioner-designate's oral and written endorsement of the provisions of the European Charter of Fundamental Rights, which Mr Borg eventually accepted.
+c) It organised a vigorous campaign against the European Parliament’s «confirmation» of the appointment of the Maltese Commissioner Borg, given his unacceptable positions on the right to divorce, homosexuality, women’s dignity, etc. In a letter to the President of the European Parliament, the AEPL made its confirmation conditional upon the Commissioner-designate subscribing, both orally and in writing, to the provisions of the Charter of Fundamental Rights of the European Union, which Mr Borg eventually agreed to

 .

-EAFT also lodged a complaint with the European Ombudsman against President Barroso for maladministration in appointing the members of the European Group on Ethics (EGE), which was made up of 6 theologians and a member of the Pontifical Academy for Life, thus creating a de facto over-representation of the religious current within the EGE.
-Following EAFT's complaint, the Ombudsman, Ms O'Reilly, issued an opinion which resulted in the Commission removing the theology criterion during the selection process for the renewal of the EGE's mandate in spring 2017.
-As a result, the new members of the EGE are now, first and foremost, true scientists.
+The AEPL has also lodged a complaint with the European Ombudsman against President Barroso for maladministration in the appointment of members of the European Group on Ethics (EEG), comprising, amongst others, six theologians and a member of the Pontifical Academy for Life, thereby creating de facto over-representation of the religious strand within the EEG.
+Following the AEPL’s complaint, the Ombudsman, Ms O’Reilly, issued an opinion which resulted in the Commission removing the theology criterion from the selection process for the renewal of the EEG’s mandate in spring 2017.
+As a result, the new members of the EEG are now, first and foremost, genuine scientists.

 1. Reading grid - Summary.

-It allows EAFT to see any European policy as legitimate and credible, if it :
+It enables the AEPL to regard any European policy as legitimate and credible, provided that it:

-• strengthens the rights and obligations of European citizens while at the same time consolidating the ethic of co-responsibility (interdependence) that applies to everyone;
+• strengthens the rights and obligations of European citizens whilst reinforcing the principle of shared responsibility (interdependence) that applies to everyone; ;

 • recognises a single Humanity ;